 Mr. Chen has received the following awards and recognition:

-- Northern California Rising Star for Intellectual Property Litigation by Super Lawyers magazine, 2013
+- Northern California Rising Star for Intellectual Property Litigation by Super Lawyers magazine, 2014 and 2013

 - Lawyers of Color Hot List, 2013